 The parameters of the TO_NUMBER function are:

 - format_mask (optional): This is the format that the output value should be displayed as.
-It must be a valid number format, which are explained below.
+It must be a valid number format, which is explained below.

 - nls_parameter (optional): This value is used to determine how the output value is displayed, such as currency symbols and numeric characters.